3n/ValidateSimple/README.md

   * touched - When form has been edited.
   * valid - When form is valid.
   * invalid - When form is invalid.
+  * invalidSubmit - (Only when validateOnSubmit is true) When form is submitted and invalid.
+    Arguments: this instance and the submit event.
+  * validSubmit - (Only when validateOnSubmit is true) When form is submitted and valid.
+    Arguments: this instance and the submit event.

 ValidateSimple Method: activate